How to Request a Recommendation Letter for Work or Study in 2026

 Reviewed by Olivia B., HR Consultant

-I like this sample because it sounds respectful without becoming stiff, and it gives the professor enough context to write a real letter.
+This sample stands out because it remains respectful without sounding stiff and gives the professor enough context to write a meaningful letter.

 Request a Letter of Reference From an Employer

-Written for a professional request to a manager or employer, this sample keeps the tone direct and mature.
-It helps the writer ask clearly without sounding too formal or uncomfortable.
+This sample is intended for a professional request to a manager or employer.
+It maintains a direct and mature tone, allowing the writer to make a clear request without sounding overly formal or uncomfortable.

 Dear [Manager Name],